keciakaroline/keciasantos/README.md

 Junior Front end developer
 --------------------------

 I am a Materials Engineer that fell in love with the web developer Frontend world.
 I finished a coding Bootcamp SheCodes.io, including real-life projects.
+I got my 1st opportunity to work as a Junior Front-end developer with a Start-Up in Hannover, and now I'm looking for a new opportunity to continue improving myself and the company.
 As a junior developer, I am constantly tailoring myself to better work, studying new techs and looking for opportunities.
 I believe in teamwork and always try to contribute to improvement.

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [keciakaroline.com](http://keciakaroline.com/)